 The Dutch reached their high point as a percentage of the population in the earliest stages of their migration.
 Initially arriving as families, the small nuclei of settlers expanded slowly, and their growth rate fell well behind that of the other immigrant groups, though by 1920, Roseland's Dutch population had increased to approximately 8,750, making it the largest Dutch enclave in the city.
 Nevertheless, the Dutch accounted for less than 1 percent of Chicago's total population by this time.
 Twentieth-century immigration from Holland to Chicago has been limited, though the Chicago community remained active into the 1920s, scouting out prospective sites for Dutch settlement in as faraway places as South Dakota and Texas.

 Despite slow population growth, dispersion, and apparent assimilation, the Dutch presence in Chicago remains resilient.
-Pockets of Dutch ancestry still inhabit their traditional spaces, marking their presence with place-names, dedicated cemetery sections, churches, and Dutch-supported retirement homes and schools.
-A fitting symbol of the continuing Dutch influence is Trinity Christian College in suburban Palos Heights.
-Established in 1959 by members from the Reformed Church community, this nondenominational institution presently houses the Dutch Heritage Center, a library and research facility for Dutch history in the Chicago area.
+Pockets of Dutch ancestry still inhabit their traditional spaces, marking their presence with place names, dedicated cemetery sections, churches, and Dutch-supported retirement homes and schools.
+Trinity Christian College in suburban Palos Heights is a fitting symbol of the continuing Dutch influence.
+Established in 1959 by members of the Reformed Church community, this nondenominational institution presently houses the Dutch Heritage Center, a library and research facility for Dutch history in the Chicago area.
 This institution reflects the active Dutch ethnic consciousness that takes pride in its long association with metropolitan Chicago.